 One of the most active rooms in the hotel is said to be Room 314 which is haunted by the spirit of a girl who drowned in the bathtub.
 Guests who spend the night in the room say that they feel the girl’s presence in the room, especially in the bathroom and some say that they become overwhelmed with sadness.

 That is the most commonly reported paranormal activity, but there have been other reports of strange activity throughout the hotel over the years!

 The Blennerhassett Hotel is said to be one of the most haunted hotels in West Virginia.
-Staff say that the hotel is haunted by a man who appears dressed in a grey colored three piece suit.
-He is described as having slicked back hair and a beard.
+Staff say that the hotel is haunted by a man who appears dressed in a grey-colored three-piece suit.
+He is described as having slicked-back hair and a beard.
 He also wears a top hat and carries a cane.
 It has been suggested that he is the spirit of William Chancellor who built the hotel.
-He is most often seen is the library smoking his trademark cigar.
+He is most often seen in the library smoking his trademark cigar.

 There have also been sightings of ghostly children enjoying a game of tag in the hallways of the second floor.
 There is also a turn of the century newspaper boy who is seen regularly in the kitchen of the hotel.

 On rare occasions, staff have also encountered a ghost party in the hotel ballroom.
 They hear music coming from the ballroom, but when they open the door there was nobody there.

 Finally, there is a spirit nicknamed ‘The 4 O’Clock Knocker’ thanks to his habit of knocking loudly on the door of the hotel coffee bar at 4 am most mornings!